Marshal of the Court (Serbia, Yugoslavia): Residence

 The Marshal's official residence, known as the Maršalat, was located adjacent to Novi dvor, the royal residence, in central Belgrade.
 It was a prominent horseshoe-shaped building used both as an office and reception venue.

 Originally built in the mid-19th century as part of the palace guard facilities, it was later expanded and remodeled by architect Momir Korunović in 1922 to host foreign dignitaries for the royal wedding of King Alexander I and Princess Maria of Romania.
 Richly decorated in the Serbian national style, it contrasted sharply with the surrounding Baroque and Renaissance buildings.

-After the Second World War, the building briefly housed the Ethnographic Museum before being marked for demolition in the early 1950's during the redesign of the palace complex and the creation of Pioneers Park.
+After the Second World War, the building briefly housed the Ethnographic Museum before being marked for demolition in the early 1950s during the redesign of the palace complex and the creation of Pioneers Park.
 Officially, it was removed for aesthetic reasons and to open the view toward the National Assembly, but some argue its destruction symbolized a political break with the royal past.